Code-Institute-Submissions/mtb-nynashamn/README.md

 * ### Design

     * **Colour Scheme**

         The two main colours used are light slate grey and yellow green.

     * **Typography**

         The two main fonts used are Oswald (headers) and Roboto (body), with Sans Serif as a fallback.

-    * **Imagery**
-    Imagery is important.
-The large, background hero image is designed to be striking and catch the user's attention.
-It also has a modern, energetic aesthetic.

 * ### Features